Optician: Career Overview and Educational Requirements

 Optician Career Overview

 Opticians fit and adjust glasses or contact lenses according to prescriptions and customer specifications.
-They use specialized equipment, such as calipers, hex wrenches, lens guages, lensometers and optical screwdrivers.
+They use specialized equipment, such as calipers, hex wrenches, lens gauges, lensometers and optical screwdrivers.
 Opticians also recommend specific eyewear and teach customers how to wear and maintain glasses and lenses.
 Along with measuring customers' ocular areas and preparing eyewear, opticians may also manage prescriptions and other customer records.

-According to the U.S. Bureau of Labor Statistics (BLS), the rate of employment for opticians was projected to increase 29% from 2010-2020 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the rate of employment for opticians was projected to increase 23 percent from 2012-2022 (www.bls.gov).
 This increase will be due in part to a growing public awareness of the importance of eye care.
 Another factor is the increase in the elderly population, which generally entails a greater demand for vision care professionals.
 Employment growth may be offset by advances in optical technology and increased uses of corrective laser surgery; however, job prospects are expected to remain high, especially for opticians employed in optometrist offices and merchandise stores.